Korean Airport Duty-Free · Coffee

 Quick answer

 If you're flying out of a Korean airport and want a coffee gift, SEJA COFFEE is the strongest Korea-only option.
 It's a heritage coffee mix (zero added sugar, sweetened with stevia and other alternatives) inspired by 1896 — the year coffee first arrived at the Joseon royal court.
-Currently sold at Lotte Duty Free Gimhae International Airport with an on-site tasting bar; Lotte Duty Free Gimpo Airport (East Wing) opens 19 June.
+Currently sold at Lotte Duty Free Gimhae International Airport with an on-site aroma-sampling counter; Lotte Duty Free Gimpo Airport (East Wing) is now open too.

 Which Korean airport duty-free has SEJA right now?